grafana/synthetic-monitoring-agent/docs/architecture/updater.md

 permanently enabled today, the gate stays in place so the pattern is easy to extend.
 If you add a new check type that should be conditional, this is the place.

+## Check ownership and reconciliation

+When the agent runs in a cluster, it is sent the **full** check set for its ring but should only run the checks it owns (RF=1).
+The Updater handles this through a small set of pieces, all guarded by `scrapersMutex`:

+- **`knownChecks` is the durable desired state.** `map[GlobalID]model.Check` of every check received, owned or not.
+Handlers write it *before* any gate, so a deferral never loses a change — it is replayed later.
+- **`reconcileCheckWithLock(cid)`** is the single decision point.
+It consults `node.Ready()` (buffer if the ring hasn't converged — leave scrapers untouched) and `node.IsOwner(cid)`, then drives the one check to its desired state: start if owned-and-known and not running, restart if the `ConfigVersion` changed, stop if no longer owned or no longer known.
+Starts go through `addAndStartScraperWithLock`, stops through `stopScraperWithLock`.
+- **`reconcileAll()`** re-runs `reconcileCheckWithLock` over `knownChecks` (and stops orphaned scrapers).
+It is idempotent and is what membership changes trigger. `handleFirstBatch` resets `knownChecks` to the batch and calls it, so an orphan is a check that is *not in the batch OR not owned*.
+- **Observer → reconcile loop.** The cluster node calls `Updater.RequestReconcile` on every participant-set change.
+That does a non-blocking send to a buffered `reconcileCh` (coalescing); a single drain goroutine (`runReconcileLoop`, behind a `rate.Limiter`) calls `reconcileAll()`.
+  This debounces startup churn and keeps reconciliation serialized off the gossip goroutine.

+The `node cluster.Node` is injected via `UpdaterOptions.Node`; it defaults to `cluster.NewMono()` (owns everything, always ready), which is why all of the above is inert unless `-cluster-enabled` is set.
+The ring side — ownership hashing, convergence, drain — lives in [cluster.md](cluster.md).

 ## Error classification